vishwa-uber/cadence/ADOPTERS.md

 ### Adding Your Logo

 - If you would like your organization’s logo to appear on the Cadence website, repositories and documentation:
-- Add your logo file (preferably in PNG format, with transparent background) to the /logos directory in the repository.
+- Add your logo file (preferably in JPG/JPEG format) to the /logos directory in the repository.
 - Name the file using lowercase letters and hyphens (for example: acme-corp.svg).
 - Keep your image dimensions less than 300 pixels in width and 200 pixels in height.
 - Update ADOPTERS.md to include your logo and link to your organization’s website.